Here are some of the books I've used as references in learning physics. Most of them should still be available from your

 It's not comprehensive, but it does introduce the reader to the main concepts in relativity, both special and general.
 The

-main drawback is that there are no problems for the reader to solve.
+main drawback is that there are no problems for the reader to solve, although there are numerous solved problems in the text itself.

 A First Course in General Relativity, Second Edition, Bernard Schutz, Cambridge U. Press (2009).
 Suitable as an introductory